Subscribe To This Site

 It is quite easy to start rosemary plants from cuttings in late summer or early autumn.
 Take a good number of cuttings from new growth shoots.
 Ideally, the shoots should be about 6 - 10 inches long i.e. not too tiny.
 Cut the cuttings from where the new shoot joins the older wood.
 Cut as cleanly as you can with a sharp knife.

 Water them well and cover with a plastic bag for about three weeks.
-After this time new growth from the cut end of the shoot should be apparent.
+Remove the bag within a few weeks of planting as otherwise mold may damage the shoots.
+After a few weeks new growth from the cut end of the shoot may be apparent but I prefer to leave them undisturbed all winter.
 You can now pot on the successful shoots into individual pots of compost and grow them on.

 A little hormone rooting powder can help with root formation but is by no means necessary.